Explore the Saints

 Legend has it that before he was beheaded, he converted his jail guard by healing the man’s daughter, restoring sight to her and writing her a note, which he signed, “From your Valentine.”
 In the Middle Ages, his feast was connected with the tradition of courtly love.

-Much of his story is unreliable, so the official calendar for liturgy for the universal Church uses this date to commemorate Ss.
+Much of his story is unreliable, so the official calendar for liturgy for the universal Church uses this date to commemorate Sts.
 Cyril and Methodius.
 St. Valentine still remains on the calendar for local veneration in Rome, however.

 Visit our prayercards page to find a prayer for Valentine’s Day from campus, as well as a prayer to St. Valentine for married couples.